 The current economic climate has consumers in a penny-pinching mindset.
 Consumer spending is down, and consumer savings are growing.
 The restaurant industry is suffering as consumers cut unnecessary expenses from their budget.
 Those currently gaining market share are lower-end, fast-food restaurants.
 Consumers still have discretionary dollars available to spend for lunch; you just need to entice them to spend those dollars in your restaurant or diner.
 You’ll need all the marketing tips for restaurants you can get.

 How does a restaurant or diner focused on the lunch crowd increase their sales and profits, with minimum expenses, during a downturn in consumer spending?
 Follow these tips, and you will see growth and prosperity that will last through these tough economic times and keep you on the top as we push through to greater prosperity.

 What Does Price Point Mean To Consumer?

 Daily specials should have a significant discount.
+This is a significant portion of restaurant marketing.
 Choose a variety of items to discount each day.
 Offer a second seasonal soup.
 Add a dessert or beverage to your daily special.
 If they can’t be discounted, offer a smaller portion size as a special that will entice consumers to try the product and purchase the full-size offering in the future.
 Create excitement with your specials by choosing fun names.
 Use local sports themes or seasonal names.
 People will appreciate the lower price point when it is offered.